vgaytanovcorvel/bmad-test02/docs/prd.md

 2: Terminal state includes the final board, last move, and winning line (if any).
 3: Unit tests cover win, draw, and ongoing scenarios across both board sizes.

-Story 2.6 Undo/Redo History Service
+Story 2.6 (Removed) Undo/Redo History — out of scope in simplified plan.

-Acceptance Criteria
-1: Implement a history service in `libs/engine` or `libs/shared` that tracks past states and supports `undo()` and `redo()`.
-2: Redo stack invalidates when a new move is applied after an undo.
-3: No hard cap required for MVP; accept an optional max depth in constructor for tests.
-4: Unit tests cover alternating undo/redo sequences, boundary conditions, and redo invalidation.

 Story 2.7 Configuration and Mode Selection

 Acceptance Criteria
-1: `GameConfig` supports board size (3x3 or 6x6), k value (3 or 4), and initial player.
+1: `GameConfig` supports board size (3x3 or 7x7), k value (3 or 4), and initial player.
 2: Engine exposes a factory to create an `Engine` with a given `GameConfig`; config is surfaced in `GameState` for UI/tests.
 3: Unit tests verify both modes initialize correctly and propagate config through state transitions.